Weaving Words & Women

-Cost and Deposit: Estimates: $3500, with a $500 nonrefundable deposit due with registration.
-Second deposit due within 4 months of trip date.
+Cost and Deposit: $3500 with a $500 nonrefundable deposit due with registration.
+Second payment of $1500 due no later than March 1, 2016.
 Third deposit due no later than July 1, 2015.
 Cancellation fee before March 1 consists of $500 nonrefundable deposit.
 Cancellations from March 1 to August 31, a cancellation fee $1650 will be retained.
 Cancellations after September 1, 2015, no refunds can be made, even for emergencies or medical conditions.
 Please purchase Trip Insurance.
 Contact True Nature Journeys for example of more detailed cancellation policy.
 If True Nature Journeys cancels the trip for any reason, all fees, including the deposit, will be returned.

 Leaders: Creative Facilitation by Page Lambert.
-The trip’s logistical leader and co-facilitator of group activities will be a professional guide working with Laura Tyson, founder and owner of True Nature Journeys.
+The trip’s logistical leader and co-facilitator of group activities will be a professional guide working with Laura Tyson, founder of True Nature Journeys.
 Laura has arranged all interior travel, lodging, and meals.
 Please scroll down to read Laura's bio.

 Paz y Luz - www.pazyluzperu.com